mcgivneyo/RAG/README.md

-# Basic Rag with Evaluation
+# RAG on NVIDIA SEC Filing Report with RAGAs Evaluation

 * a simple rag implementation using llama3.2 running locally on ollama
 * for fast development and iteration can also use gpt-4o-mini (requires access key)